-Label budget and cycles.
-We consider three different scenarios, as shown in Table I. In the first, we use an initial balanced label set $L_0$ of 10 labels per class, translating into a total of 100 for CIFAR-10 and SVHN and 1000 for CIFAR-100.
+narios, as shown in Table 1.
+In the first, we use an initial balanced label set $L_0$ of 10 labels per class, translating into a total of 100 for CIFAR-10 and SVHN and 1000 for CIFAR-100.
 We use the same values as label budget b for all cycles.
 In the second, we use initially 100 labels per class in CIFAR-10 with b = 1000 per cycle; this is not interesting for CIFAR-100 as it results in complete labeling of the training set after 4 cycles.
 Finally, we investigate the use of one label per class both as the initial set and the label budget, on MNIST, translating to 10 labels per cycle.
 All experiments are carried out for 5 cycles and repeated 5 times using different initial label sets $L_0$ .
 We report average accuracy and standard deviation.